-My testimony summarizes the Commission's oversight of the reliability of the electric grid under section 215 of the Federal Power Act, and some of the limitations in Federal authority to protect the grid against physical and cyber security threats.
+My testimony summarizes the Commission's oversight of the reliability of the electric grid under section 215 of the Federal Power Act (FPA) and the Commission's implementation of that authority with respect to cyber security primarily through Order No. 706.
+I also will describe some of the current limitations in Federal authority to protect the grid against physical and cyber security threats, and also comment on the cyber security discussion draft.
 The Commission currently does not have sufficient authority to require effective protection of the grid against cyber or physical attacks.
-If adequate protection is to be provided, legislation is needed and my testimony discusses the key elements that should be included in any new legislation in this area.
+If adequate protection is to be provided, legislation is needed and my testimony discusses the key elements that should be included in legislation in this area.